Wilfried Zaha: 2018–19 season

 In Palace's first game of the new season on 11 August, Zaha scored the second goal of a 2–0 win at Fulham.
 It was his 23rd Premier League goal for the club, drawing level with Chris Armstrong as their top scorer in the competition's history.
 Four days later he signed a new five-year contract at Crystal Palace.
 On 26 August, with a consolation goal in a 2–1 loss at Watford, he overtook Armstrong to become Palace's Premier League top scorer.

 After scoring a winning goal against Huddersfield Town in September 2018, Zaha publicly complained about what he considered to be a lack of appropriate protection by referees against fouls, saying that he would need a broken leg before any action would be taken.
 Data proved that in the last five years, he was the second most fouled player in the league after Eden Hazard.
 In October, Zaha was the victim of racist abuse and death threats following a match.
-Zaha received a red card for dissent against Southampton on 30 January 2019.
+Zaha received a second yellow card, the first for mass confrontation with James Ward-Prowse, and the other for dissent on referee Andre Marriner against Southampton on 30 January 2019.